bekaheni/Backup-Status/DEPLOYMENT.md

 ### 4. Generate Gmail OAuth Token (`gmail_token.json`)

 The application requires `gmail_token.json` for OAuth2 authentication with Gmail.

+**Option 1: Copying an Existing Token (Recommended if available and valid)** If you have already run the `gmail_oauth_setup.py` script (e.g., during local development or on another machine using the *exact same* `credentials.json` that you will use on this server) and have a valid `gmail_token.json`, you can securely copy this existing file to the project root (`/var/www/backup-status/`) on the server.
+*   **Caution**: Ensure this `gmail_token.json` corresponds to the `credentials.json` you are using for this deployment and has the correct scopes.
+*   If you use this method, you can skip step 4b below.
+If in doubt, proceed with Option 2 to generate a new token on the server.

+**Option 2: Generating a New Token on the Server**
-You'll need to run the `gmail_oauth_setup.py` script *on the server* to generate this token.
+If you don't have an existing valid token, or prefer to generate one fresh on the server, you'll need to run the `gmail_oauth_setup.py` script *on the server* as described below.

-a.  **Temporarily allow access:**
-    Since your server likely doesn't have a graphical browser, you might need to run this script on a local machine that *does* have a browser, using the server's `credentials.json` (if the redirect URIs allow it).
-Alternatively, if your Google Cloud OAuth consent screen is configured for "Desktop app", you can run it on the server.
-The script will print a URL.
-You need to open this URL in a browser on any machine, authorize the application, and then paste the authorization code back into the terminal on the server.
+a.  **Prerequisites for generating a new token:**
+    *   Ensure your `credentials.json` (downloaded from Google Cloud Console for your project) is present in the project root on the server.
+    *   You'll need a way to access a web browser to authorize the application, as the script will provide a URL.

     **Important:** Ensure your `credentials.json` (downloaded from Google Cloud Console, usually named `client_secret_....json` and renamed to `credentials.json` for the setup script) is present in the project root on the server before running the script.